WORK

 CLIENT CONTEXT

-The organization had drafted strategic plans across seven national program areas and conducted three years of an annual branch survey — but the plans lacked measurable outcomes and the survey wasn't connected to strategic priorities.
+This membership organization had drafted strategic plans across seven national program areas and conducted three years of an annual branch survey — but the plans lacked measurable outcomes and the survey wasn't connected to strategic priorities.
 Leadership needed both to be operationalized and linked.

 APPROACH